JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

 ## How to use

-After following either of the below you look at a [video](https://www.youtube.com/watch?v=c2258P9wKkA) to see how to use the editor and create codes.
+After following either of the below you can look at this [video](https://www.youtube.com/watch?v=c2258P9wKkA) to see how to use the editor and create codes.

 # Using Luma3DS with Plugin Loader